openmediavault/openmediavault-docs/administration/storage/sharedfolders.rst

 ^^^^^^^^^^^

 Set the shared folder's read and write permissions for users and groups.
-These settings are used by the different services (SMB, FTP and AFP).
-They have no effect on the permissions of the file system.
+These permissions are used by services like SMB/CIFS or FTP to configure access at the service level.
+This provides a different layer of control than filesystem permissions.
+For a user to have access, the permissions must be sufficient on both the service level and the filesystem level.

 It will display all the |omv| users/groups and their corresponding permissions for the selected |sf|.

 As you can see in the `database example <sf_confdb_example_>`_, permissions are